Fadma-MOUMNI/PLANTY/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.18.3 - 2023-12-20 =

+* Fix: Modified control sanitization to enforce better security policies in Dynamic tags
+* Fix: Elementor Editor is slow when using Safari 17 and Firefox on macOS
+* Fix: Inner containers added to the top of the page when using AI Variations

+= 3.18.2 - 2023-12-08 =

+* Security Fix: Addressed security weaknesses in template upload mechanism

+= 3.18.1 - 2023-12-06 =

+* Fix: Improved code security enforcement in File Upload mechanism
+* Fix: Error appears on front when using various 3rd party plugins and Themes
+* Fix: Reverted Elementor Editor is slow when using Safari 17 and Firefox on macOS

 = 3.18.0 - 2023-12-04 =